 New emerging technologies are developing that have the potential to fundamentally alter travel patterns and how goods and services are delivered.
-Automated vehicles are those in which at least some aspect of a safety-critical control function (e.g., steering, throttle, or braking) occurs without direct driver input.
+Automated vehicles are those in which at least some aspect of a safetycritical control function (e.g., steering, throttle, or braking) occurs without direct driver input.
 Automated vehicles may be autonomous (i.e., use only vehicle sensors) or may be connected (i.e., use communications systems such as connected vehicle technology, in which cars and roadside infrastructure communicate wirelessly).
-These emerging technologies have the potential to make the transportation system safer, more efficient and reliable, and to reduce criteria pollutant and greenhouse gas emissions.
-Google's autonomous car project, known as Waymo, began in 2009 and now has over three million miles of driverless operation in four cities across the nation.
+These emerging technologies have the potential to increase mobility for the elderly, disabled and transit dependent, make the transportation system safer, more efficient and reliable, and to reduce criteria pollutant and greenhouse gas emissions.
+Google's autonomous car project, known as Waymo, began in 2009 and now has over twenty million miles of driverless operation in 25 cities across the nation.
 Other private technology companies have also began testing driverless cars with success.
-The 2040 MTP/SCS recognizes these advancements and AMBAG will be monitoring this technology to potentially incorporate autonomous car operations in future horizon years.
+The 2045 MTP/SCS recognizes these advancements and AMBAG will be monitoring this technology to potentially incorporate autonomous car operations in future horizon years.
+This page left blank intentionally.